TNR-WakeTech/TNR-WakeTech.github.io/Diagram.md

 ### Diagram Description

+#### Overview
+This flowchart provides wine pairing recommendations based on different types of basic foods.
+It guides users through selecting an appropriate wine varietal to complement their meal.

+#### Entities

 - **"What are you eating?"**: Beginning of the meal decision in order to recommend a wine varietal.
 - **Beef**: Dishes like steak or burgers are best paired with bold red wines.
 - **Pork**: Dishes like pork chops go well with light red wines.
 - **Poultry**: Dishes like roasted turkey or chicken pair nicely with rich white wines.
 - **Fish**: Seafood dishes pair well with light white wines.
 - **"Enjoy Your Meal!"**: The final step where the user enjoys their food and wine pairing.

+#### Use Case
+This flowchart diagram serves as a quick reference for individuals seeking to enhance their dining experience through appropriate wine selections.